-American history resonates with the names of great African-American men and women.
-The smallest school child to the oldest adult can rattle off the names of well-known figures like Harriet Tubman, Booker T. Washington, Rosa Parks, or Malcolm X. But what of the lesser-known men and women who have contributed significantly to black history in America, the individuals who have achieved greatness but have rarely been recognized?
-Today Bio remembers five men and women who may not be household names, but who made their mark on history – in many cases as the first black Americans to succeed in their chosen fields.
+American history resonates with the names of great African American men and women.
+The smallest school child to the oldest adult can rattle off the names of well-known figures like Harriet Tubman, Booker T. Washington, Rosa Parks or Malcolm X. But what of the lesser-known men and women who have contributed significantly to Black history in America, the individuals who have achieved greatness but have rarely been recognized?
+Here are five men and women who may not be household names, but who made their mark on history – in many cases as the first Black Americans to succeed in their chosen fields.

 Mary Ellen Pleasant: Entrepreneur and Activist